ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : A name/value pair in an object.
 (Not itself a value.)

 Name:
 : The name in a name/value pair constituting a member.
+(Also known as <!-- should we make it clear that names are (Unicode) strings? -->
-(Also known as "key", "tag", or "label".)
+  "key", "tag", or "label".)
   This is also used in {{-json}}, but that specification does not formally define it.